ammaraslam10/Problem-Solving-in-Finite-Search-Space-using-BFS/README.md

 This is a simple BFS algortihm that will solve problems by searching finite search space

 It is written in JavaScript and uses ProcessingJs to visualise the tree.
+Open Solver.html on a browser and select an input file.
 Tested on Chrome 80.0.3987.149 only.

 Input file format: